Alexa for Shopping (formerly Amazon Rufus) 2026: How Amazon's AI Assistant Recommends Products

 2) Use all content fields as one system

 Treat title, bullets, description, and A+ Content as connected semantic data sources.
-Complete listings gain advantage because complex Rufus retrieval needs many information anchors, which aligns with Amazon product listing optimization.
+Complete listings gain advantage because complex retrieval by Alexa for Shopping needs many information anchors, which aligns with Amazon product listing optimization.

 3) Make use cases explicit